Sunday, April 26, 2020

 I. Presentation Pete (An Entertainment)

-The Secret Life of Presentation Pete is quite the twisted tale
+The Secret Life of Presentation Pete is quite the twisted tale; evocative, it put me in a good mood.

 II.
 A Golden Encounter